eseiler18/MATH-458-ProjectNonLinearSystems/README.md

 * b for Bisection;
 * c for Classic Chord;
 * f for Fixed Point method
 sample:
-> n;b;c  # newton and Bisection will be computed
+> n;b;c  # newton, Chord and Bisection will be computed
 ### 2nd column : Choose the function
  #### First option (simple function)  :
  Write the function in the column.
  Use
  * x as variable
  * ^ for power